Vincennes Trace: History

-Present day
+Contemporary description

 U.S. Route 150 from Vincennes to New Albany follows the path of the Trace.
 A large section of the original Trace can be seen south of French Lick in Orange County, Indiana, along the Springs Valley Trail System.
 In 2009 a section of U.S. Route 150 and the Buffalo Trace were designated as part of the Indiana Historic Pathways, a National Scenic Byway that crosses southern Indiana.
 In total, driving U.S. Route 150 to coincide with the Buffalo Trace is a distance of 112 mi.

 Parts of the Trace are now protected, including sections in the Hoosier National Forest and a small tract within Buffalo Trace Park, a preserve maintained by Harrison County, Indiana.
 The development of towns and highways has effaced much of the original Trace.
 Survey notes, plat maps and other documents provide clues as archeologists continue to discover more sections, aided by modern technologies such as GIS and GNSS.